 Please inform us if your camper has any food allergies, or special food requirements.

 Medication is not a problem at Appel Farm.
-All medicine and healthcare is dispensed from the Infirmary, which is staffed by two resident Camp Nurses, and a Physician who visits camp each day.
-Campers visit the Infirmary after meals or before bedtime to take their medications.
+All medicine and healthcare is dispensed from the Health Center, which is staffed by two resident Camp Nurses, and a Physician who visit camp MWF.
+Campers visit the Health Center after meals or before bedtime to take their medications.

 All of our bunks house 8-14 campers with at least 2 adult counselors.
-Typically, our bunks are organized by grade levels and campers are able to request bunkmates who are in their same age group.
+Typically, our bunks are organized by age and grade level, and campers are able to request bunkmates who are in their same age group.

 Campers participate in educational trips with campers and staff in their Majors, outreach programs into the community, and even recreational trips to the beach and other fun and educational sites around New Jersey.

 The entire camp community gathers every evening to enjoy an entertaining and educational activity to build community.

 Some evenings we can be found participating in special events such as the Carnival, a photo scavenger hunt, dance through the decades, or even the World Fair Campfire; however, most nights the stage is lit up by performances by our campers, staff and guest artists.